cataclyst23/news-task/README.md

 To execute all the unit tests, run  `go test ./...`.

 ### Sidenotes
-*Initially I went with the html/template package, but ended up switching to the text/template one due to the Steam API response containing HTML-formatted content, which the html/template package escapes.
-This way the response can be displayed in its originally formatted way.
+*Initially I went with the html/template package but ended up switching to the text/template one due to the Steam API response containing HTML-formatted content, which the html/template package escapes.
+This way the response can be displayed in its originally formatted way.*

 ### Possible next steps
-The number of unit ests could be extended with the use of `ginkgo` and `gomega` frameworks.
+The number of unit tests could be extended with the use of `ginkgo` and `gomega` frameworks.
-The lists within the returned news-components could be parsed and displayed like actual list items using the tags in square brackets*
+The lists within the returned news-components could be parsed and displayed like actual list items using the tags in square brackets.